earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯.
 “The Artworld.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 27--34.
 Blackwell, 2004.

+* Diamond, Jared. _Guns, Germs, and Steel: The Fates of Human Societies_.
+New York: W.W.
+Norton, 1997.

 * Dilworth, David A. “Guiding Principles of Interpretation in Watsuji Tetsurō’s _History of Japanese Ethical Thought_ With Particular Reference to the Tension Between the _Sonnō_ and _Bushidō_ Traditions.”
 In _Frontiers of Japanese Philosophy 2: Neglected Themes and Hidden Variations_, edited by Victor Sōgen Hori and Melissa Anne-Marie Curley, 101--12.
 Nagoya: Nanzan Institute, 2008.

 * ⎯⎯⎯ and Valdo H. Viglielmo with Agustin Jacinto Zavala, eds. _Sourcebook for Modern Japanese Philosophy: Selected Documents_.
 Greenwood Press, 1998.